 In my last blog, Closing Rural Churches , I said that no strategy to reverse church decline would work unless it deals with the root cause of decline, the church’s failure to recruit sufficient people to counteract its losses.
-In this post I will put forward evidence that lack of conversions is the primary cause of church decline in the UK since the end of the 19thcentury.
+In this post, I will put forward evidence that lack of conversions has been the primary cause of church decline in the UK since the end of the 19thcentury.

-I will investigate this hypothesis by looking at data for the Presbyterian Church of Wales, (aka the Calvinist Methodists), one of the few denominations to record conversions, the children of members who join, transfers within the church, leavers and deaths.
-This data set was reproduced by Currie et al for 1895-1968 .
+I will investigate this hypothesis by looking at data for the Presbyterian Church of Wales (aka the Calvinist Methodists).
+They are one of the few denominations to record: conversions, the children of members who join, transfers within the church, leavers and deaths.
+This data set was reproduced by Currie et al. from 1895 to 1968 .

 First Church Decline Hypothesis